martindr/watershed/readme.md

 Pass `--exaggeration` to control vertical exaggeration of the terrain when launching the script.
 Values less than `1.0` flatten the plot (default is `0.02`).
 The generated HTML now includes a slider so you can tweak the exaggeration interactively after the plot opens.

+Use `--trees N` to overlay `N` exaggerated tree markers on the interactive plot.
+The trees are randomly distributed within the displayed area and scale with the vertical exaggeration level.

 Files compressed with `gzip` (`.hgt.gz`) are supported and will be decompressed automatically.